Vanvaz

 The five must-see places on your trip to Lanzarote

 Born after the eruption of Timanfaya, one of the most typical volcanoes on the island of Lanzarote, the El Cuervo volcano created immense lava flows around it that are now petrified.
-All this has built a unique landscape around this place.
+All this you have built a unique landscape around this place.

-The Cuervo Volcano is not very big, but its 388 metres high offers a valuable sample of the rich geological heritage that led to the creation of Lanzarote.
+The Cuervo Volcano is not very big, but its 388 meters high offers a valuable sample of the rich geological heritage that led to the creation of Lanzarote.

 You must visit A splendid natural spot if you happen to be on the island, but don't stop there.
 Laguna Verdes, known for its characteristic colour, is one of the places in Lanzarote you have undoubtedly heard of.
 This place is immersed in the natural couple known as El Golfo.

-You can enjoy a small market and delicious restaurants serving local food in the centre—an absolute pleasure for all the senses.
+You can enjoy a small market and delicious restaurants serving local food in the center—an absolute pleasure for all the senses.

 A place almost reserved for locals, the Charcones de Órzola are a set of natural pools formed between volcanic rocks with the seawater.
 There are no waves or currents, so it is very safe to swim in them.